pauradev/pages/pages/01.Blog/06.Tutorials/01.integrate-with-woocommerce/item.md

 ---
 **Return to the Woocommerce Store Installation tab.**
 **Click Install to continue.**
 **You will be directed to your Woocommerce Shop.
-You will be asked to connect with PrintAura, simply click approve to let Printaura setup your Woocommerce Store and begin setting up products.**
+You will be asked to connect with PrintAura, simply click approve to let PrintAura setup your Woocommerce Store and begin setting up products.**
 ![](woo3.PNG)
 #### __**Troubleshooting**__
 ___
-Depending on the version of Woocommerce and word press you are using you may have to enable legacy weebhooks complete the following actions if you are able to see orders in Woocommerce but are unable to view them in PrintAura*
+Depending on the version of Woocommerce and word press you are using you may have to enable legacy webhooks complete the following actions if you are able to see orders in Woocommerce but are unable to view them in PrintAura*
 ___
 >#### Navigate to Webhooks
 **Navigate to Woocommerce > Settings > Advanced > Webhooks**